habuDaRu/Total-Twitch-War-Mod/README.md

 - **`global_shuffle_ai`**
   Similar to `global_shuffle`, but only AI factions are affected.
 The player is excluded from this process.

+> **Note:** If done early it can slow down the early rounds since the faction count stays higher than usual.
+After roughly 20 to 30 rounds alot of the minor factions usally get eliminated and the turn time gets normal.

 **Example Usage** in `tdw_twitch_points_punishment.txt`:
 ```txt
 name1: global_shuffle